vamsicherukuri/ado2gh-ado-pipeline/README.md

     style End3 fill:#ffcccc
     style Success fill:#e1ffe1
 ```
+> **⚠️ IMPORTANT**: Manual approval gates are enforced after Stage 2, Stage 4, and Stage 5.
+The pipeline remains paused at the preceding stage until approval is provided.
+Each of these stages must be manually validated before proceeding to the next stage.

 ### Stage 1: Prerequisite Validation
 - Verifies that `bash/repos.csv` file exists and is not empty